Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Related work

 \section{Related work}

 \paragraph{Scaling laws and compute optimality} The first large-scale empirical study of statistical scaling laws of neural networks was done by \citet{hestness2017deeplearningscalingpredictable}, who studied scaling laws for a variety of tasks using the LSTM~\cite{lstm} and CNN~\cite{cnn} architectures.
 Their paper used power law fits to their experimental data, and they found that the only way to materially change the power law exponent was to \textit{change the task}, whereas other choices such as hyperparameters changed only the scaling factor.
 Later works extended these ideas to joint model and dataset size scaling, such as those by \citet{Rosenfeld2019ACP,kaplan2020scaling}, and famously, the Chinchilla paper of~\citet{chinchilla} which introduced the notion of CO scaling measured using the loss on the training set.
-More recently, several efforts aim to predict downstream performance using scaling laws \citep{isik2025scaling,bhagia2024establishingtaskscalinglaws,polo2025slothscalinglawsllm}, but they focus on forecasting downstream metrics, whereas our work asks a fundamental question about how different skills exhibit different scaling behaviour.
+More recently, several efforts aim to predict downstream performance using scaling laws \citep{isik2025scaling,bhagia2024establishingtaskscalinglaws}, but they focus on forecasting downstream metrics, whereas our work asks a fundamental question about how different skills exhibit different scaling behaviour.
+Related to these efforts is a concurrent work that characterises LLM skills as latent variables of the scaling model fit to benchmark scores of existing pretrained models, but differs from our work in its treatment of skills and crucially, that it does not study compute optimality~\cite{polo2025slothscalinglawsllm}.

 \paragraph{Data selection} In addition to scaling laws, our work is related to the rich literature on data selection and optimising the pretraining datamix.
 Inspired by scaling laws, the recent Data Mixing Laws \cite{ye2025data} aim to model the loss as a function of the proportions of different types of data in the pretraining datamix.
 Other work attempts to improve dataset quality and therefore downstream performance by optimising the datamix \cite{chen2025aioli,xie2023doremi,held2025optimizingpretrainingdatamixtures}, as well as Skill-It \cite{skillit}, which dynamically updates the dataset proportions throughout training using downstream validation losses and an online mirror descent algorithm.
 However, these works do not focus on how COs might shift as a function of the pretraining datamix.